OrlandPy/code-challenge-blog/README.md

 # code-challenge-blog
 Blog developed for a code challenge

-## Clone, Install.
-Run Application
+## Clone, Install and Run Application
 You must have installed Node.js application

 - Clone the repository from https://github.com/OrlandPy/code-challenge-blog.git